captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 -   scp file-to-copy user@hostname:/location/to/copy/to
 -   scp user@hostname:/location/to/pull/file/from /location/to/pull/file/to

 #### SFTP

 -   Able to view and see the remote file system before transferring files
 -   Look for sftp in /etc/ssh/sshd_config
--   sftp user@hostname \\[press enter\].
+-   sftp user@hostname \\\[press enter].
 Then, enter password
 -   get filename /dir/to/put/file
 -   lcd - local change directory

 ### Monitoring Security & Conduct Audits

 -   top

 -   htop (install after the fact)

--   free: see memory utilzation
+#### free: see memory utilzation

 -   cache aka paging: used to speedup i/o if memory space allows

--   df: disk space usage
+#### df: disk space usage

     -   df -hTi: check inodes - file system reference

         -   Can find and delete empty inodes

--   du: disk utilization
+#### du: disk utilization

 -   du -sch /dir/\*: summary of space utilized

--   ps : process management
+#### ps : process management

+> The use of BSD-style options will add process state **(stat=STAT)** to the default display and show the comma nd args **(args=COMMAND)** instead of the executable name.
+You can override this with the PS_FORMAT environment variable.
+The use of BSD-style options will also change the process selection to **include processes on other terminals (TTYs) that are owned by you**; alternately, this may be described as setting the selection to be the set of all processes filtered to exclude processes owned by other users or not on a terminal.

 -   ps -e: list all processes (same as -A)

 -   ps -ef: every process, full format listing
-    -   ps -ef | grep -i \[search\] | grep -v \[what you want to omit\]
+-   ps -ef | grep -i \[search] | grep -v \[what you want to omit]
 -   ps -axjf: running processes in a tree view (similar to ps -ejH)
 -   ps -eLf: see thread information
 -   ps -U \[username] -u \[username] u: see all process owned by a user
 -   ps -aux: see all process regarless of user
 -   ps aux: see all processes (BSD style)
 -   ps au: list all process belonging to a terminal regardless of user (will list username)
 -   ps t \[tty#]: select based on tty#
 -   ps -d: select all but session leaders
 -   ps r: select only the **running** processes
 -   ps -p \[pid]: select based on process id (same as p & --pid, also -\[pid #] ie -1234)

-    The use of BSD-style options will add process state **(stat=STAT)** to the default display and show the comma nd args **(args=COMMAND)** instead of the executable name.
-You can override this with the PS_FORMAT environment variable.
-The use of BSD-style options will also change the process selection to **include processes on other terminals (TTYs) that are owned by you**; alternately, this may be described as setting the selection to be the set of all processes filtered to exclude processes owned by other users or not on a terminal.

--   log files
+#### log files

 -   dmesg: print or control kernel ring buffer

 -   journalctl: query the systemd journal

 ## Operating on Running Systems